aserranoh/linefollower/README.md

 Motors=virtual
 ```

-The only parameter of the virtual motors are the maximum speed (in RPM):
+The virtual motors are defined by 4 parameters:

 ```
 VirtualMotorsRpm=778
+WheelDistance=7.18
+WheelDiameter=4
+WheelAxisOffset=-11.8
 ```

+`VirtualMotorsRpm` is the maximum speed of the motors (in RPM), `WheelDistance`
+is the distance between wheels, `WheelDiameter` is the diameter of the wheels
+and `WheelAxisOffset` is the distance from the wheels axis to the center of
+the robot (where the camera is).
+These 4 parameters are necessary to calculate
+the positions of the robot in the virtual scene.

 Note that the option `Motors` can be set to `both`, in that case if using a
 virtual camera the real robot will move at the same time that the camera does
 in the virtual world.
 In the other hand, the virtual motors can only be used
 with a virtual camera.

-### Using the Road Finder algorithm

-TBD

-### Using the Path Finder algorithm
+### Using the Line Tracker algorithm

 TBD